⌘K

 What chords belong to the C Locrian scale?

-The diatonic chords of C Locrian are C°, C♯, E♭m, Fm, F♯, A♭, B♭m.
+The diatonic chords of C Locrian are C°, D♭, E♭m, Fm, G♭, A♭, B♭m.

 Which genres use C Locrian?

-Locrian is rare as a tonal centre because of its diminished tonic, but it is essential for understanding modal theory and shows up in metal and avant-garde jazz.
+Locrian is rare as a tonal centre because of that diminished tonic, but you need to know it for modal theory.
+Shows up in metal and avant-garde jazz.

 How do I practise the C Locrian scale?

-Locrian is best learned as a theoretical exercise: spell each diatonic chord and notice why the diminished tonic makes it unstable.
+Locrian works best as a theoretical exercise.
+Spell each diatonic chord and notice why that diminished tonic makes it so unstable.

 Take C Locrian into your music